Security Gate

 Viewing Active Rule

 Navigate to Assets, select an asset, and go to the CI/CD tab.
-You will see the Security Gate card displaying which rule is currently active (Global or Custom) along with the configured limits for each severity level.
+You will see the Security Gate card displaying which rule is currently active (Global or Asset) along with the Max allowed and Max days to fix configuration for each severity level.

-- On the Security Gate card, click the options menu (...) and select Configure Custom Rule.
+- On the Security Gate card, click the options menu (...) and select Add/Edit configuration.

-- In the modal, define the specific vulnerability limits for this asset.
+- In the modal, define the specific vulnerability limits and fix deadlines for this asset.

-To revert an asset to the global policy:
+To revert an asset to the global rule:

 - Click the options menu (...) on the Security Gate card.